Nick Nurse: Northern Iowa (1989–1990)

 During their successful 1989–90 season, Nurse was the sole student assistant coach for Northern Iowa in his final year with the team.

 Grand View (1991–1993)

-In 1991, Nurse got his first full-time head coaching job at Grand View University when he was only 23 years old; at the time, he was the youngest college basketball head coach in the country.
-He coached at Grand View for two seasons.
+In 1991, Nurse got his first full-time head coaching job at Grand View University at age 23.
+At the time, he was the youngest college basketball head coach in the country.
+Nurse coached at Grand View for two seasons.

 South Dakota (1993–1995)

 Nurse was an assistant coaching role at the University of South Dakota for two seasons.

 Europe (1995–2007)

 Nurse later spent 11 seasons coaching in Europe, mostly in the British Basketball League (BBL).
 During that time, he won two BBL championships as a head coach, one with the Birmingham Bullets in 1996 and one with the Manchester Giants in 2000, while also helping London Towers in the Euroleague.
 Nurse also won the BBL Coach of the Year Award in the 1999–2000 and 2003–04 seasons.
 He also coached for the Telindus Oostende of the Ethias League in 1998, as well as became an assistant coach for the Oklahoma Storm of the United States Basketball League in both 2001 and 2005.